chrisx8/simple-personal-site/README.md

 ```

 - Edit `.env`, following instructions in the file.
-- Generate your own icons [here](https://realfavicongenerator.net).
+- Generate your own icons: <https://realfavicongenerator.net>.
 Download the
   generated Favicon package.
 - Unzip the downloaded package and upload everything to `static/img/`, replacing
-  ALL existing placeholder icon files.
+  all existing placeholder icon files.
 - Upload a banner image for `og:image` (`1280*640`, in `.png` format) to
   `static/img/`, replacing the existing `og-image.png`

 ## Installation

 ### Install with Docker

-> **Note: `chrisx8/simple-personal-site` on Docker Hub has been REMOVED.
-Please
-> switch to `ghcr.io/chrisx8/simple-personal-site`.**

 - Make sure your database is accessible from inside the container
 - Create directory for static files